 A lump sum benefit can be used for literally whatever you want.
-Obviously it can help to cover mortgage and rent payments, non-government-funded cancer treatments, tests and private procedures (if no medical cover is held), nursing care, etc, but if diagnosis is terminal, then it can also be used to just enjoy the time you have left, tick off bucket lists, travel and experience new things, set up the family with a continuing income, the list goes on.
+Obviously it can help to cover mortgage and rent payments, non-government-funded cancer treatments, tests and private procedures (if no medical cover is held), nursing care, etc, but if the diagnosis is terminal, then it can also be used to just enjoy the time you have left, tick off bucket lists, travel and experience new things, set up the family with a continuing income, the list goes on.

 Income Cover is designed to cover your loss of income while you are off work due to illness or accident, and will pay a monthly sum until you’re able to return to work.
 This cover is great for covering mortgage costs daily expenses such as bills and groceries, and if combined with other covers such as Trauma, can really work to make a challenging time that much easier.